 You did not cause the accident; therefore, you should not have to use up your sick leave, vacation pay, and miss out on opportunities as a result.
 Instead, let an advocate fight for you and ensure you and your loved ones are financially stable while you recover.

 Contact Berkowitz and Hanna LLC today to schedule a no-obligation consultation.
-Call 866-479-7909 or contact us online to get started.
+Contact us online to get started.